simonambridge/Oracle_to_Cassandra/README.md

 warning: method load in class SQLContext is deprecated: Use read.format(source).options(options).load().
 This will be removed in Spark 2.0.
 </pre>
-Don't worry about the warning - I turned on the deprecation flag on command line when I start the REPL.
+Don't worry about the warning - I turned on the deprecation flag on command line when I started the REPL.

 The Spark REPL responds with:
 <pre>
 employees: org.apache.spark.sql.DataFrame = [EMPLOYEE_ID: decimal(6,0), FIRST_NAME: string, LAST_NAME: string, EMAIL: string, PHONE_NUMBER: string, HIRE_DATE: timestamp, JOB_ID: string, SALARY: decimal(8,2), COMMISSION_PCT: decimal(2,2), MANAGER_ID: decimal(6,0), DEPARTMENT_ID: decimal(4,0)]
 </pre>
+All good so far.

 <h2>Examining The DataFrame</h2>
 We can use the nifty printSchema DataFrame method to show us the schema in the DataFrame that we created.